Introduction to Smart Manufacturing 100

 information flow diagrams

 An organizational tool that charts a specific process step by step throughout a system or supply chain.
-Information flow diagrams are a common type of information model that help find the origins of data.
+Information flow diagrams are a common type of information model that helps find the origins of data.

-information modeling
+Information modeling

-Intelligent Manufacturing Control Systems
+Intelligent Manufacturing Control System

 IMCSs.
 Computer systems, process sensors, and personnel used to process and analyze data from manufacturing operations.
 Intelligent Manufacturing Control Systems, also known as Process Control Systems, offer flexibility and can respond to real-time situations.